-This policy establishes how the University will respond in the event of a Security Breach, in compliance with KRS 61.931 to 61.934.
+This policy establishes how NKU will respond in the event of a security breach in compliance with KRS 61.931 to 61.934.
 It outlines an action plan to be used to investigate a potential security breach, and mitigate damage if a security breach occurs.

 Faculty and staff are required to follow proper policy and procedures when sending campus-wide communications.
 In most cases, approval will be required from the area Vice President prior to release of any such communication.